nandoflorestan/kerno/README.rst

 Component registration
 ======================

-In order to swap components between environments, Mundi could have used the famous and awesome
+In order to swap components between environments, Kerno could have used the famous and awesome
 `Zope Component Architecture <http://zopecomponent.readthedocs.io/>`_, but we are using `Reg <http://reg.readthedocs.io/>`_ instead.